 There are no required call responsibilities on this rotation.
-However, for those students that are interested in participating in call to get first-hand experience of the overnight tasks and responsibilities of an on-call interventional radiologist, the student should discuss this with Dr. Cline at the beginning of the rotation.
+However, for those students that are interested in participating in call to get first-hand experience of the overnight tasks and responsibilities of an on-call interventional radiologist, the student should discuss this with Dr. Kirkpatrick at the beginning of the rotation.
 There are many opportunities to stay late without taking call, so do not feel obligated.

 VIR Outpatient Clinic

 The IR Service has a busy outpatient clinic schedule.
 In outpatient clinic, interventional radiologists see new patient consultations as well as follow-up appointments related to previous inpatient and outpatient encounters/procedures.
 In addition to the IR clinic, several faculty also participate in the multidisciplinary PAD and Venous Health Program clinics, depending on the day.
 Our team of nurse practitioners and fellows schedule patients for clinic visits and help the clinic run smoothly.
 Students are encouraged to participate in a clinic day while on the rotation, which can be scheduled at the start of the rotation.